 Fair usage policy is very important for every ITSP.
-Let's assume that you have a product that supplies your residential customers with an unlimited number of minutes of free calls to the USA.
-If you don't want someone to use these free minutes through their PBX by making many simultaneous calls, you can set limit for two simultaneous calls.
+Let's assume that you have a product that supplies your residential customers with an unlimited number of minutes for making free calls to the USA.
+If you don't want someone to use those free minutes via their PBX by making many simultaneous calls, you can set the limit for two simultaneous calls.

-Fair usage policy is configured on the Product's Service Configuration tab, where you can enable this functionality and define the limits for simultaneous, incoming, outgoing and forwarded calls.
+Fair usage policy is configured on the Product's Service Configuration tab, where this functionality can be enabled and the limits defined for simultaneous, incoming, outgoing and forwarded calls.